Nilhcem/nilhcem.github.io/_posts/2017-02-27-android-things-audio.md

 With Android Things Developer Preview 2, you can start adding Text-To-Speech and Speech-To-Text to your projects right now.<br>
 Text-To-Speech is so easy to integrate, it's a nice feature you can add to your smart device projects at (almost) no additional cost.<br>
-It will probably take you longer to integrate voice recognition, but it's worth the fun.
+It will probably take you a little longer to integrate voice recognition, but it's worth the fun.

 Source code, for the <s>simple, </s> stupid assistant is available on [github.com/Nilhcem/audiofun-androidthings][audiofun-androidthings].